jafingerhut/linux-perf-demo/README.md

 'perf' utility to measure where the time is spent while running a user space application.

-It consistets of a short C program that can be compiled and run on a Linux machine, some sample 'perf' commands, and sample output with comments on interpreting what that output means.
+It consists of a short C program that can be compiled and run on a Linux machine, some sample 'perf' commands, and sample output with notes on interpreting what that output means.

 # Interpreting the perf output